tamunoWoks/database_systems/db users & admins.md

   These users interact with the system without writing programs.
 Instead, they form their requests either using a database query language or by using tools such as data analysis software.
 Analysts who submit queries to explore data in the database fall in this category.

 ### Database Administrator:
 One of the main reasons for using DBMSs is to have central control of both the data and the programs that access those data.
-A person who has such central control over the system is called a **Database administrator (DBA)**.
-The functions of a DBA include:
+A person who has such central control over the system is called a **Database administrator (DBA)**, and the functions of a DBA include:
+  - **Schema definition:** The DBA creates the original database schema by executing a set of data definition statements in the DDL.